A free boundary problem in accretive growth: Acknowledgments and statements

-This research was funded in whole or in part by the Austrian Science Fund (FWF) projects 10.55776/F65, 10.55776/I5149.
+This research was funded in whole or in part by the Austrian Science Fund (FWF) projects 10.55776/F65, 10.55776/I5149, and 10.55776/PAT1408325.
 Part of this work has been developed during the Thematic Program on {\it Free Boundary Problems} at the {\it Erwin Schrödinger International Institute for Mathematics and Physics} in Vienna.
 The warm hospitality of the Institute is gratefully acknowledged.
 For open-access purposes, the author has applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.
+This study did not generate, analyze, or use any datasets.
+The author has no competing interests to declare that are relevant to the content of this article.